asigalov61/aria-utils/README.md

-# ariautils
+# aria-utils

-MIDI tokenizers and pre-processing utils.
+An extremely lightweight and simple library for pre-processing and tokenizing MIDI files.